edge-ml/docs/README.md

 Then, navigate to the project that you have created earlier on edge-ml.
 Within in your project navigate to the tab "Datasets" which will give you the possibility to connect to a new device using Bluetooth Low Energy by clicking the "+ Upload from BLE" button.
 Once your device is found, select it from the list of devices and click "Connect".
-The device then shows up in your list of connected devices with the possibility to enable different sensors and set their respective sampling rates.
+The device then shows up in your list of connected devices with the possibility to enable different sensors.
 You can now activate the sensors that you would like to record by selecting them from the list shown on your screen.
-In this example, we will activate the accelerometer and gyroscope sampling at 50 Hz.
+In this example, we will activate the accelerometer and gyroscope.

 _Please note_: If edge-ml tells you that WebBLE is not available, follow the instructions to activate the experimental feature in your browser.
 Currently, WebBLE is **only available** on Chrome, Chrome Android, and Microsoft Edge.
 Also, make sure that your computer supports Bluetooth Low Energy.